-There are plenty of fun activities at the Sandals Royal Caribbean -- for us, the Red Lane spa treatments, sailing around the bay on a Hobie catamaran, and dinner at the reservations-only Le Jardinier French restaurant were highlights -- but don't be surprised if you're tempted to spend most of your time in and around your villa.
+There are plenty of fun activities at the Sandals Royal Caribbean -- the Red Lane spa treatments, sailing around the bay on a Hobie catamaran, and dinner at the reservations-only Le Jardinier French restaurant are highlights -- but don't be surprised if you're tempted to spend most of your time in and around your villa.
 Your butler will bring you drinks whenever you ask, and the villa is also well-stocked with premium liquor (notably 12-year-old Appleton's rum) whenever you want to mix your own.
-The room-service menu is extensive, you've got your own pool and snorkel gear, and the ocean is just below your feet.
+The room service menu is extensive, you've got your own pool and snorkel gear, and the ocean is just below your feet.

 In short, the Sandals overwater villas are built for privacy and romance -- an all-inclusive luxury experience that is unmatched in Jamaica and rivals the kind of honeymoon, destination wedding, or special-occasion trip you could previously only dream about in the Caribbean.
-There's a price to match, but we'd recommend a stay even if for only a couple of nights as part of a longer visit to the Royal Caribbean -- it's the kind of splurge that will be worth the memories in the years to come.
+There's a price to match, a stay is worth it even if for only a couple of nights as part of a longer visit to the Royal Caribbean -- it's the kind of splurge that will be worth the memories in the years to come.